CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

     configChange    4          info             slk-netq-events  sysconf
     svcDown         5          critical         slk-netq-events  svcStatus

-### Create a Notification for a Given Device that has a Tendency to Overheat (using multiple rules)
+### Create a Notification for a Given Device that Has a Tendency to Overheat (Using Multiple Rules)

 In this example, we created a notification when switch *leaf04* has passed over the high temperature threshold.
 Two rules were needed to create this notification, one to identify the specific device and one to identify the temperature trigger.
 We sent the message to the *pd-netq-events* channel.

 ```
 cumulus@switch:~$ netq add notification channel pagerduty pd-netq-events integration-key 1234567890